Rochor Centre: Redevelopment

+As a result, the residents of Rochor Centre were then relocated to Kallang Trivista, an HDB development with a mix of commercial and residential activities located on Upper Boon Keng Road latest by the end of March 2017.
+Shops and businesses were also relocated to other parts of Singapore.
+As of December 2016, 504 of the 567 households who were living in Rochor Centre at the time of its closure had accepted apartments in the Kallang Trivista complex.

+As of January 2016, 106 shops (out of the original 183) had closed while 36 households (out of 567) had moved out.
+On 31 March, it was reported that shop tenants would be required to move out by 30 September that year.As of 1 April 2017, the entire building had been barricaded and the carpark permanently closed.
+Pedestrians were advised to stay away from the area since February 2018.
+Demolition started on 26 June 2018 and completed in April 2019; it became an empty plot of land.

+In 2025, it was announced that Singapore University of Social Sciences will be relocated to the site of the former Rochor Centre.

+Architecture

 Situated on the fringe of the centre business district in Bugis, Rochor Centre left a strong impression on the urban landscape of Singapore with its colourful facades.
 Bounded by Ophir, and Rochor Roads, Rochor Centre is home to an eclectic mixed of developments.
 However, the bustling activity of Rochor Centre will gradually fade with its vivid colours into the pages of history as it makes way for the upcoming North-South Corridor (NSC) and Ophir-Rochor development programme.
 Like many other public housing estates that was built during this period, Rochor Centre was designed in a podium-and-tower style building that originally housed 567 households and 183 shops.
 The void deck located on the 4th storey acts as a communal space that cater to the residents’ recreational and social needs, separating the commercial units on the first 3 storey and the residential units from the 5th storey and onward.